 Adult Day Training (ADT) programs offer opportunities for adults 18 years of age and older to obtain or improve their skills and knowledge.
 The program staff encourages participants to access activities and relationships of their choice.
 Our ADT program offers educational games and activities, community outings, plenty of opportunities for socialization, training in

-pre-vocational skills, as well as a computer la and sensory stimulation area.
+pre-vocational skills, as well as a computer lab and sensory stimulation area.
 Many of our ADT clients volunteer at local businesses honing their employment skills.

-The Arc partners with the United Way of St. Lucie County and the Division of Vocational Rehabilitation to offer an innovative Vocational Training Program for students with disabilities.
+The Arc partners with the United Way of St. Lucie County and the Division of Vocational Rehabilitation to offer an innovative Vocational Training Program for students and adults with disabilities.
 This class is taught by our Supported Employment Specialists.
-The class teaches the individuals important skills to prepare them for job placement including computer training, literacy skills, social skills, and on-the-job experience.
+The classes teach the individuals important skills to prepare them for job placement including computer training, literacy skills, social skills, and on-the-job experience.

 The Arc of St. Lucie County operates 4 residential homes within the local community of St. Lucie County.
 The residential homes are in operation 24 hours per day 7 days a week.
 Residential staff are trained in positive behavioral supports, non-violent crisis prevention, medication administration, core competencies for working with people with I/DD, first aid, CPR, and safety operations in all areas.
 Staff are all required to pass a background screening at Level II and drug screening as well.

-The Arc of St. Lucie County offers residential care to those individuals with developmentally and intellectually disabled individuals in stable and well supervised homes.
+The Arc of St. Lucie County offers residential care to individuals with developmentally and intellectually disabilities and provides clean, comfortable, and well-supervised homes.

 The Arc provides superior, professional care tailored to individuals who require special assistance for daily living.
 We are committed to providing the best human services to meet their unique and sometimes demanding needs.